cvalerie1102/network-prog/README.md

 1. Start the server:
-   make sure it's in the same directory as the file python server.py 8008
+   make sure it's in the same directory as the file then run python server.py 8008

 2. python client.py
-   make sure it's in the same directory as the file python client.py local host 8008
+   make sure it's in the same directory as the file then run python client.py local host 8008